Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Introduction

 The rest of this paper is structured as follows.
 In section II, we elaborate the quantum simulation framework under consideration.
 Section III provides the definitions of the quantities employed to characterize the topological phases and phase transitions.
 The details of the interacting topological phases and interaction-induced phase transitions are presented in section IV.
-Finally, a brief summary is given in section V.
+Finally, a brief summary and some discussions are given in section V.